jhumelsine/jhumelsine.github.io/_posts/2026-02-10-computer-science-software-engineering.md

 * [Containers](https://en.wikipedia.org/wiki/Containerization_(computing))
 * [NoSQLs](https://en.wikipedia.org/wiki/NoSQL)

 But there's more than changes to technology too.
+Since Software Engineering is ....

 Software Engineering is a soft science.
 It's about working with other people to solve problems often with computers.
 Its soft science cousin would be sociology, with maybe a bit of economics mixed in.